CesarPiresSevero/PythonDSP/readme.md

 ## Encyclopedia

-Easy way to seach and collect information about pertinent DSP algorithms.
-This content will be read from a source file that the data can be added in any order.
-The idea is to summerize and create an encyclopedia with all important DSP concepts in one organized place that can be referenced easier than a single book or a online search.
+Easy way to search and collect information about pertinent DSP algorithms.
+This content will be read from YAML source files which text data can be added in any order.
+The idea is to summarize and create an encyclopedia with all important DSP concepts in one organized place that can be referenced easier than a single book or a online search.
 The contents can contain any pure text data.
 Ideally with link for references.
 The best part is that this data will be stored in the same repo as the demonstration codes.
-That means only by acessing the repo all the resources are there.
-The library application will be entire accesed with the terminal and won't use any GUI for usage.
+That means only by accessing the repo all the resources are there.
+The library application will be entire accessed with the terminal and won't use any GUI for usage.

+*The YAML files should be stored within the Encyclopedia folder under the Data folder.*

 ### Features